-F. Scott Fitzgerald's The Great Gatsby had a mediocre debut and only became famous some time after Fitzgerald's death.
+F. Scott Fitzgerald's The Great Gatsby had a mediocre debut and only became famous sometime after Fitzgerald's death.

 Another of Fitzgerald's novels, Tender Is the Night, was rather poorly received upon its release, with critics mainly expressing distaste for its use of Anachronic Order.
 A second edition was released which revises the narrative into chronological order.
 Currently, the former edition is held in much higher esteem than the second.

-Philip K Dick is today regarded as one of the most influental writers of science fiction who introduced many now widely established concepts and with an impressive number of his novels being adapted to film.
+Philip K. Dick is today regarded as one of the most influential writers of science fiction who introduced many now widely established concepts and with an impressive number of his novels being adapted to film.
 However, during his lifetime, he was rather obscure, probably in part due to suffering from severe mental disorders.
 Many of his novels are assumed to be a way of dealing with his problems, with his paranoia being believed to have created the notions of reality being an artificial illusion created for nefarious purposes or people only believing they are actual humans, which have been a common theme in science fiction since the 80s.